Focus on What Really Matters in Low-Altitude Governance: A Management-Centric Multi-Modal Benchmark with Implicitly

 On benchmark side, we introduce \textbf{GovLA-10K}, the first multimodal dataset tailored for management-oriented low-altitude scenarios.
 In contrast to existing low-altitude datasets that primarily emphasize exhaustive object-level annotations for generic visual perception, GovLA-10K is deliberately constructed from the perspective of urban governance, focusing on functionally salient targets associated with abnormal, risky, and regulation-violating situations that truly require managerial attention.
 Beyond selective visual annotations, GovLA-10K further provides aligned language-based scene descriptions and management suggestions grounded in visual evidence.
 By shifting the supervision objective from full-scene recognition to selective, semantics-driven event understanding, our GovLA-10K establishes a solid data foundation for low-altitude vision systems.

 Beyond benchmark construction, we further propose \textbf{GovLA-Reasoner}, a unified vision–language reasoning framework that establishes a more integrated and principled coordination mechanism between visual perception and language reasoning, overcoming the limitations of loosely coupled detector–VLM pipelines.
-Specifically, instead of explicitly converting localized predictions into structured prompts, GovLA-Reasoner introduces a lightweight feature adapter that adaptively compresses and aggregates heterogeneous discriminative representations from the visual detector and further directly feeds them into LLM for high-level contextual reasoning.
+Specifically, instead of explicitly converting localized predictions into structured prompts, GovLA-Reasoner introduces an efficient Spatially-aware Grounding Adapter (SGA) that effectively aggregates discriminative feature representations from the visual detector and further directly feeds them into LLM for high-level contextual reasoning.
 This implicit feature-space coordination enables end-to-end interaction between vision and language, avoiding fragile intermediate representations and reducing information loss.
+Peculiarly, unlike existing commonly used adapters such as Q-Former \cite{li2023blip} or LLaVA-style Projector \cite{liu2023visual} that primarily focus on global embedding alignment, these designs are not well suited for handling the multi-stream localization features produced by detectors.
+In such representations, complementary spatial cues are distributed across heterogeneous feature sources.
+Our SGA is specifically designed for localization-aware feature integration.
+It compresses and coordinates multi-stream grounding features while preserving spatially discriminative cues, enabling structured detection representations to be seamlessly transformed into language-compatible embeddings.

-Notably, GovLA-Reasoner is efficient and deployment-friendly.
+Notably, our GovLA-Reasoner is efficient and deployment-friendly.